javaLux/hashguard/README.md

     ````

 **Local-Command**
-  * Verify a local file with a hash sum using SHA-1:
+  * Verify a local file with a hash sum using SHA-3:
     ````shell
-    hashguard local -p /path/to/local_file.txt a1b2c3d4e5f6 -a sha1
+    hashguard local -p /path/to/local_file.txt a1b2c3d4e5f6 -a sha3-256
     ````

   * Calculate a hash sum from a given ``String``:
     ````shell
-    hashguard local -b "Hello young Padawan"
+    hashguard local -b "Hello my eager young Padawan"
     ````

   * Calculate a hash sum from a local directory with the default hash algorithm:
     ````shell
     hashguard local -p /path/to/test_dir
     ````

+  * Calculate a hash sum from a local file and save the calculated hash sum as a file:
+    ````shell
+    hashguard local -s -p /path/to/local_file.txt
+    ````
+    * The file containing the hash sum is stored in the application data directory

 **Use Logging**
   * Enable `debug` log level: